megbrimef/urso-examples/README.md

 8) put objects data into this.objects in the play scene

-9) launch the game and you will see image
+9) launch the game and you will see images animation